check-spelling/check-spelling-docs/Event-descriptions.md

 # unsupported-task

-Normally tasks are automatically provided as an output from check-spelling, it's possible that the configuration for this has been corrupted.
+Normally tasks are automatically provided as an output from check-spelling (usually of the form `task: ${{ needs.spelling.outputs.followup }}`), it's possible that the configuration for this has been corrupted.

 Check the workflow configuration.